axa-rev-research/2026-EPFL-QHackathon/README.md

 This challenge is **not** about proving real-world quantum advantage in insurance today.
 It *is* about learning:

 - How to encode messy insurance problems into clean optimization models
+- What sorts of problems run well on quantum computers
 - When quantum algorithms might outperform classical ones

 Good luck and happy hacking! 🚀